martitorras/3D-phisics-vehicle/README.md

 ﻿# 3D phisics vehicle

 ## About
 This is a 3D single player student game.
-You control a vehicle which goes through a circuit and has to complete the map under 36 seconds!
+You control a vehicle which goes through a circuit and has to complete the map under 65 seconds!

 Our game is like the prologue of Indiana Jones: Raiders Of The Lost Ark.
 The car being Indiana Jones and having obstacles like a giant ball pursuing you.
 Our vehicle is a mining trolley.

+Remember that the trolley has manual transmission, so you need to change gears.
+See more information below.

+You may need to repositionate the game window to see the statistics of the current game at the top left of the window.

+Enjoy!

 Some obstacles:

-• Giant ball following you (TODO).

-• Rotatory hammers (represented as cubes).
+• Rotatory hammers (represented as cubes and spheres).

 • Spikes (represented as cylinders).